jmlastimoso/marphycolab-website/content/authors/jddj/index.md

 - Researchers
 ---

-Julius works on the works on field ecology and in vitro and land-based culture of the economically important red seaweed _Asparagopsis taxiformis_ from Bolinao, Pangasinan.
+Julius works on the field ecology and in vitro and land-based culture of the economically important red seaweed _Asparagopsis taxiformis_ from Bolinao, Pangasinan.